georgemarselis-nvi/java-for-sysadmins/README.md

 4. There are four directories: the server program, the server instance config, the application's own config, the application's data.
 Confusion comes from collapsing them.
 Tomcat's tarball collapses the first two; Jetty refuses to.
 5. One application per JVM, restart to deploy, delete what you do not run.

-The rest of this document is why each of those is true.
+The rest of this document is why each of those is true, and why you should walk softly and carry a big stick with a rusty nail on one end around Java developers.

 ## Why this document exists